 FORT NELSON MUSEUM DETAILS

-Fort Nelson is open every day except 24th to 26th December.
+Fort Nelson is open every day except 24th, 25th and 26th December.

 Admission is free, although there are admission charges for special events.